 It would help if you also concentrated on simplicity.
 Focus on what’s important and keep it simple.
 Anything that will distract the visitor will keep them from what you want them to do or, worse, frustrate them because they don’t know what to do or where to go next.

 One way to help keep things simple is practiced familiarity.
 Stick with what people already know, including layouts of pages.
 Looking for inspiration is a good way to plan a website, and there is nothing wrong with seeing what others have to offer.
 As long as you aren’t copying, you’ll be safe with finding what works for others.

 Being consistent helps too.
 Don’t get too cute.
 Visitors don’t want to guess what you are saying or where to find things.
 That’s why website themes include headers, content areas, and footers in the same areas.
-When we don’t make our visitors think, we can easily turn them into prospects and clients.
+We can easily turn our visitors into prospects and clients when we don’t make our visitors think.

-Finally, take your visitor by hand and guide them through your site.
-Please don’t leave your visitors to explore the site all willy nilly because chances are they will not find what can be helpful to them.
+Finally, take your visitor by the hand and guide them through your site.
+Please don’t leave your visitors to explore the site all willy-nilly because chances are they will not find what can be helpful to them.
 Instead, show your potential clients what you . have to offer as a solution.